More Than Half a Million People Are Homeless in the US — Here’s Where Homelessness Is Most, Least Common

 Although some people can become homeless through virtually no fault of their own, those in a difficult situation can keep the following tips in mind to potentially reduce their chance of finding themselves without a place to live:

 - Apply for low-income housing.
-There are many low-income housing options available from various organizations, including HUD and local housing authorities throughout the U.S. By seeking out and applying to rent or buy these types of low-income homes, you may be able to better avoid losing your house.
-Keep in mind that getting approved to live in low-income housing can be a competitive and time-consuming process, so the sooner you start looking for low-income housing, the more likely it is that you’ll be able to find and secure it.
+Many low-income housing options are available from various organizations, including HUD and local housing authorities across the U.S. By seeking out and applying to rent or buy these types of low-income homes, you may be able to better avoid losing your house.
+Getting approved to live in low-income housing can be competitive and time-consuming, so the sooner you start looking for low-income housing, the more likely you’ll be able to find and secure it.

 - Make a plan to keep on top of your housing costs.
-Carefully planning for housing expenses using tools like LendingTree’s mortgage calculators can help homeowners avoid putting themselves in a situation where they risk defaulting on their mortgage and becoming homeless.
-Though the best-laid plans can sometimes still go awry, the more you know how much you can afford to spend on housing and the better you keep to a budget, the less likely it is that you’ll find yourself without a home.
+Carefully planning for housing expenses using tools like the LendingTree mortgage calculator can help homeowners avoid putting themselves in a situation where they risk defaulting on their mortgage and becoming homeless.
+Though the best-laid plans can sometimes still go awry, the more you know how much you can afford to spend on housing and the better you keep to a budget, the less likely you’ll find yourself without a home.

-Population and home value data used in this study come from the U.S. Census Bureau’s 2020 American Community Survey with one-year experimental estimates.
+Population data comes from the U.S. Census Bureau’s latest 2022 estimates.
+Home value data comes from the U.S. Census Bureau’s 2021 American Community Survey with one-year experimental estimates.

-Data on the total number of homeless people in each state and the share of those in shelters comes from the U.S. Department of Housing and Urban Development’s Annual Homeless Assessment Report (AHAR) Point-In-Time (PIT) count for 2020.
+Data on the total number of homeless people in each state and the share of those in shelters comes from the U.S. Department of Housing and Urban Development Annual Homeless Assessment Report (AHAR) Point-In-Time (PIT) count for 2022.